magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/duplicate-entries-in-the-catalogrule-table-after-editing-the-end-date-of-a-schedule-update.md

 * Adobe Commerce 2.2.3

-The patch is also compatible (but might not solve the issue) with the following Magento versions and editions:
+The patch is also compatible (but might not solve the issue) with the following Adobe Commerce versions and editions:

 * Adobe Commerce on cloud infrastructure 2.2.1 - 2.2.5
 * Adobe Commerce on-premises 2.2.1 - 2.2.2, and 2.2.4 - 2.2.5